Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 * This page will open after click on the image on **recipe** page.
 * This page has a full details methods of specific Recipes:
-    1.Image of the recipe display on the right side 2.Name of the recipe , serves, time and vegetarian will on right side.
+     - Image of the recipe display on the right side
+     - Name of the recipe , serves, time and vegetarian will on right side.
-    3.Ingredients are display on the left bottom side 4.Methods are display on the right bottom side 5.At the end show the username who added that recipe.
+     - Ingredients are display on the left bottom side
+     - Methods are display on the right bottom side
+     - At the end show the username who added that recipe.
-    6.At the bottom there is a button available to back to **recipe** page.
+     - At the bottom there is a button available to back to **recipe** page.
 One **Edit** and One **Delete** buttons are also there on the top of the page, which is visible only to the owner of the recipe(added by) and to the Admin of the site.

 **Profile Page**